Freedom of speech in the United States: Falsehoods

+This law makes it a federal crime to knowingly convey false or misleading information about certain serious crimes or attacks, including biological attacks, under circumstances where the information could reasonably be believed.

 Inciting imminent lawless action

 Speech that incites imminent lawless action was originally banned under the weaker clear and present danger test established by Schenck v.
 United States, but this test has since been overturned by the imminent lawless action test established in Brandenburg v.
 Ohio.

 Fighting words

 Inflammatory words that are either injurious by themselves or might cause the hearer to immediately retaliate or breach the peace.
 Use of such words is not necessarily protected "free speech" under the First Amendment.

 True threats

 See Watts v.
 United States, Virginia v.
 Black.

 Obscenity

 Obscenity, defined by the Miller test by applying contemporary community standards, is a type of speech which is not legally protected.
 It is speech to which all the following apply: appeals to the prurient interest, depicts or describes sexual conduct in a patently offensive way, and lacks serious literary, artistic, political, or scientific value.
 (This is usually applied to more hard-core forms of pornography.)

 The 1998 Anti-Obscenity Enforcement Act in Alabama applies to sex toys.
 The similar 1973 Texas obscenity statute (updated in 2003) was declared unconstitutional in 2008.